codeburnerframework/router/README.md

 $mapper->resource(PhotosController::class, ['only' => ['index', 'show']]);
 ```

-Now, a GET request to `/photos` would suceed, but a POST request to `/photos` (Wich would ordinarily be routed to the create action) will fail.
+Now, a GET request to `/photos` would succeed, but a POST request to `/photos` (Which would ordinarily be routed to the create action) will fail.

 The `except` option specifies a route or list of routes that should __not__ create: